 Oh, and one note, make sure your batter mix and shrimp are cold, as in icy cold before frying.
 This will help with the always-crispiness too.
 Use carbonated water or beer if you happen to have one, otherwise, crushed ice+plain water will do to soften the batter.

 In addition, you’ll always have some leftover batter, just throw whatever veggies you could find in and deep-fry together with the shrimp.
-These will be nice side dish along with that shrimp tempura roll.
-Some veggies are perfect with tempura batter includes: asparagus, carrot, sweet potato, green bean, zucchini, squash, mushroom, broccoli, eggplant, lotus root, red pepper, onion, etc.
+These will be nice side dishes along with that shrimp tempura roll.
+Some veggies are perfect with tempura batter includes asparagus, carrot, sweet potato, green bean, zucchini, squash, mushroom, broccoli, eggplant, lotus root, red pepper, onion, etc.

-For alternative flavor, replace shrimp with other protein such as salmon, tuna, chicken; do the same tempura and roll.
+For alternative flavor, replace shrimp with other proteins such as salmon, tuna, chicken; do the same tempura and roll.

 Recipe for Shrimp tempura roll